-Fig. 4.5 W Main St between Johnson Dr and Patterson Bridge Rd
+Fig. 4.5 W Main St

+Patterson Bridge Rd

 7th Street

 The current street design standards in the John Day TSP (amended by the 2009 John Day Local Street Network Plan) for a Minor Arterial would require 7th Street to include at least 62-feet of right-of-way.
 This includes two 14-foot travel lanes and a 12-foot center turn lane, two 5-foot bike lanes and a 6-foot sidewalk on each side.